EKOR strata for Shimura varieties with parahoric level structure: Introduction

 \item {\rm (Theorem \ref{thm--quasi affine}, Theorem \ref{T: EKOR abelian} (2))} If $K$ is Iwahori, then any KR stratum is quasi-affine.
 In general, if the He-Rapoport axiom 4 (c) holds, any EKOR stratum is quasi-affine.
 In particular, if $G_{\RAT_p}$ is residually split, then any EKOR stratum is quasi-affine. \end{enumerate} \end{introth} In (1), the non-emptiness is deduced by results of several other authors, see for example \cite{KMS, Yu, zhou isog parahoric}.
 We refer to Corollary \ref{coro--non-emp and closure} for more details.
 The smoothness and dimension formula are conjectures of He and Rapoport in \cite{He-Rap}, based on their axioms together with some different observations (see also our discussions after Theorem \ref{intro thm--etale}).
+It is an interesting question to investigate the singularities of the closure of an EKOR stratum.
+If the level $K$ is Iwahori, then it is known that each closure of KR stratum is normal and Cohen-Macaulay, see \cite[Corollary 4.2.12]{Paroh} and \cite[Theorem 1.2]{local model P-Z}.
+We don't know whether this is true for a general parahoric level.

 Quasi-affineness of EKOR strata is also conjectured by He and Rapoport in \cite{He-Rap}.
 Statement (2) says that this conjecture holds as long as the He-Rapoport axiom 4 (c) holds.
 It is reduced to quasi-affineness of Iwahori KR strata using Theorem \ref{intro thm--etale}.
+Noting that axiom 4 (c) has been verified by Zhou if $G_{\RAT_p}$ is residually split \cite{zhou isog parahoric}, EKOR strata are quasi-affine in this case.
+Quasi-affineness of Iwahori KR strata in the Siegel case was known by the work of G\"ortz-Yu \cite{Iwahoric Siegel-Gor-Yu}.

-It is quite surprising that quasi-affineness of Iwahori KR strata is proved using technics to study EKOR strata: in this case KR stratification coincides with EKOR stratification, so it sounds reasonable to expect that one could study EKOR strata simply using the local model diagram.
-On the contrary, our proof indicates that the morphism $\zeta_w$ in this case contains some geometric information that can not be seen directly from the local model diagram. \\
+It is somehow surprising that quasi-affineness of Iwahori KR strata is proved using techniques to study EKOR strata: KR strata are defined using the local model diagram, so it sounds reasonable to expect that one could study Iwahori KR strata simply using the local model diagram.
+On the contrary, our proof of the quasi-affineness of Iwahori KR strata does use techniques from the study of EKOR strata, and in particular it involves the morphism $\zeta_w$ which contains the geometric information that can not be seen from the local model diagram.
+We refer to the proof of Theorem \ref{thm--quasi affine} for more details. \\